Call us now at (612) 866-8836

 Continuing Care & Maintenance for Your Asphalt Driveway

-Asphalt Driveway Care PavingYou can help to insure its long life and durability:
+Asphalt Driveway Care PavingYou can help to ensure its long life and durability:

 • Prevent Oil & Gasoline Spills – Asphalt is an oil-based material.
-Gasoline and oil spills can dissolve the surface of your driveway and cause deterioration.
+Gasoline and oil spills can dissolve the surface of your driveway, causing deterioration.
 Avoid spilling or leaking these materials, and clean up any spills using absorbent materials to minimize damage.

-• Stop Weeds & Grass Growing Through Cracks – Vegetation, such as weeds and grass are able to push through asphalt.
-In most cases you can use a spot killer to remedy the situation.
-Sometimes, large plants or trees located near the edge of the driveway will push through.
-You will probably want to remove the plant for a long-term solution.
-If a tree root pushes through, and you want to keep the tree, the only remedy is to fill the cracks every year.
+• Stop Weeds & Grass Growing Through Cracks – Vegetation, such as weeds and grass, can push through asphalt.
+In most cases, you can use a spot killer to remedy the situation.
+For larger plants or tree roots at the driveway’s edge, you will probably want to remove the plant for a long-term solution.
+But if you want to keep the tree, the only remedy is to fill the cracks every year.

 Richfield Blacktop – Minneapolis St. Paul Driveway Professionals

-Since 1954, we’ve been building great driveways throughout the Twin Cities Metro Area, we’ve learned that proper driveway maintenance is the key to long driveway life.
+Since 1954, we’ve been building great driveways throughout the Twin Cities Metro Area.
+We’ve learned that proper driveway maintenance is key to a long driveway’s lifespan.
 After we build a great driveway for your home, we want it to look its best for years and decades to come.
 Anytime you have a question about your driveway, contact us for advice.
-If you need professional driveway maintenance services, we’re always happy to refer you to a trusted, professional company.
+If you need driveway maintenance services, we’re always happy to refer you to a trusted company.
 If you need repairs, call us first.